 Consider limestone as an option for your swimming pool decking for its ability to stay cool to the touch, even after being exposed to the sun's UV rays all day long.
 Keep in mind that not all limestone is suitable for use in exterior applications here in New England.
 Some examples of limestones that will hold up to the freeze/thaw cycle include our popular Jerusalem Grey, which comes in a dual finish including Sandblasted or Sandblasted and Brushed.
 These limestones measure 1.25" thick and vary in size from 12"x12" up to 24"x36" to suit your needs.

-CT Stone is also proud to carry Valders Limestone, which is extremely durable and suitable for pool decking.
+Connecticut Stone is also proud to carry Valders Limestone, which is extremely durable and suitable for pool decking.
 Because of its sophisticated look, durability, and quality, experts love working with Valders Limestone to get a high-end style.

 Available in a variety of colors, styles, sizes and patterns, concrete paving stones are a durable and affordable option for pool decking.